paperless-ngx/paperless-ngx/docs/development.md

 and other important information in the [contributing guidelines](https://github.com/paperless-ngx/paperless-ngx/blob/main/CONTRIBUTING.md).

-## Code formatting with pre-commit Hooks
+## Code formatting with pre-commit hooks

-To ensure a consistent style and formatting across the project source, the project utilizes a Git [`pre-commit`](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) hook to perform some formatting and linting before a commit is allowed.
+To ensure a consistent style and formatting across the project source, the project utilizes Git [`pre-commit`](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) hooks to perform some formatting and linting before a commit is allowed.
 That way, everyone uses the same style and some common issues can be caught early on.
-See below for installation instructions.

 Once installed, hooks will run when you commit.
 If the formatting isn't quite right or a linter catches something, the commit will be rejected.